REACH FOR A JAR OF LENTILS ON YOUR SHELF

 To make polenta:

-- Pour chicken broth or milk and water into medium sized pot and bring to a simmer.
+- Pour chicken broth or milk and water into a medium-sized pot and bring to a simmer.

 - Slowly add polenta stir.